 - You can also use live baits for trying to catch fish.
 It is very easy to work with and has good outcome especially with the big fish like the blues, mackerel, and king mackerel.

-- Always check the tide when younger fishing.
+- Always check the tide when fishing.
 The best pier fishing phase tide is early stages of flooding and ebbing tides.

 Where can I get a fishing license?